-Deirdre has performed around the world at Kilkenny Cat Laughs Festival, Edinburgh Fringe Festival, Melbourne Comedy Festival and Adelaide Comedy Festival.
+Deirdre has performed around the world, at Kilkenny Cat Laughs, Edinburgh Fringe Festival, Melbourne Comedy Festival and Adelaide Comedy Festival.
 She hosted and co-wrote the ten-part TV series of stand-up comedy and sketches called The Lounge for RTÉ/BBC which included guests such as Rich Hall, Adam Hills, Jeff Green and Dara O Briain.
-She was a guest on The Panel hosted by Dara O Briain (RTÉ), starred in Edinburgh and Beyond (Comedy Central), and also released two DVD’s of her stand up performances through EMI.
+She was a guest on The Panel hosted by Dara O Briain (RTÉ) and starred in Edinburgh and Beyond (Comedy Central).

-Her performance as Christina Noble opposite Liam Cunningham and Sarah Greene in Stephen Bradley’s feature NOBLE, won her a Best Actress IFTA.
-The film which was released in September 2014, won Jury and Audience awards at the Boston Film Festival, Santa Barbara International Film Festival, Newport Beach Festival and the Nashville and Dallas Festivals.
+Her performance of Christina Noble, opposite Liam Cunningham and Sarah Greene, in Stephen Bradley’s feature NOBLE, won her a Best Actress IFTA.
+The film also won Jury and Audience awards at the Boston Film Festival, Santa Barbara International Film Festival, Newport Beach Festival and the Nashville and Dallas Festivals.

 Her many prestigious theatre credits include most recently the protagonist in Are You There, Garth?
 It’s Me, Margaret (Gaiety Theatre), Rosemary in Outside Mullingar (Theatre Royal Bath), Mary in Juno and the Paycock (The Abbey Theatre), Miss Funny in At the Black Pig’s Dyke (Druid Theatre), Daphne in Present Laughter (Gate Theatre), Jean in two sold-out runs of Dandelions at the Gaiety Theatre and in Greener at the same theatre, both for Landmark Productions, and her acclaimed performance in the one woman show My Brilliant Divorce (Druid Theatre).